Can Red Light Therapy Treat Vitamin D Deficiency?

 Scientific Evidence on Red Light Therapy and Vitamin D Production

-Red light therapy does not increase vitamin D levels.
-Multiple studies have tested this, and the results are consistent — there’s no evidence that red light therapy increases vitamin D levels.
+RLT does not increase vitamin D levels.
+Multiple studies have tested this, and the results are consistent.
+There is no evidence that RLT increases vitamin D levels.⁷ This is because the wavelengths used in RLT simply don’t have the right amount of energy to trigger vitamin D synthesis.

-A lot of confusion online comes from mixing up different forms of light therapy, so here’s how the myths stack up against what the science actually shows.
+A lot of confusion online comes from mixing up different forms of light therapy.
+So here’s how the myths stack up against what the science actually shows.

 What Are the Benefits of Red Light Therapy?

-For older adults, people with sensitive skin, or anyone who burns easily, combining good sun habits with a regular red light routine may create a better overall environment for vitamin D synthesis — not because RLT makes vitamin D, but because it can help the skin stay strong, calm, and functional.
+For older adults, people with sensitive skin or anyone who burns easily, combining good sun habits with a regular red light routine may create a better overall environment for vitamin D synthesis not because RLT makes vitamin D, but because it can help the skin stay strong, calm and functional.

 How To Address Vitamin D Deficiency